SkyForgerUK/Project_2_RPSSL/README.md

 </details>
 <br>

-- To be able to easly operate the game.
+- To be able to easily operate the game.
     - The clickable buttons allow for an easy use of the game.
 Only mouse or mobile screen is needed top play the game.
 <details>